 Look closely at those words.
 Read them again—slowly.

 Those are two great affirmations.
-She didn’t write them to me, but like the drawl of my Texas friend’s voice, I find comfort in them this gray day.
+She didn’t write them to me, but like the drawl of my Texas friend’s voice, I found comfort in them that gray day.

 Birthday or no, I’m glad this is your day for joy.